 As mentioned earlier by Kallerhoff, most credit unions lack the necessary technology to derive value from transactional data.
 Credit unions that want to come out ahead need to have a well-maintained database with as much transactional detail as possible.
 With the explosion of mobile payment data, credit unions need to act now.
 Data will soon prove to be credit union’s most valuable asset.
 However, those that are ill-prepared to deal with the data will reap no value.
 The failure to adopt Big Data & Analytics solutions may result in corporate giants using transaction data to lure away credit union members.

-2015 is a crucial year for the credit union movement.
-Credit unions can either ignore the importance of payments and transactional data, or they can get ahead of their competitors by leveraging CUSO collaboration for their payment and Big Data & Analytics solutions.
-Credit unions, with newly introduced advancements in Big Data & Analytics, now have the ability to capture the value of their transactional data.
+This year is crucial for the credit union movement.
+Credit unions can either ignore the importance of payments and transactional data or get ahead of their competitors by leveraging CUSO collaboration for their payment and Big Data & Analytics solutions.
+With newly introduced advancements in Big Data & Analytics, credit unions can now capture their transactional data value.
 They need to work together to keep as much of this valuable asset in the industry as possible.